Westgate · Exit Guide

 What we've seen

-Westgate is widely considered one of the hardest timeshare programs to exit.
-Avoid paid "exit companies" — they charge $4,000–$15,000 upfront and frequently fail or take 12–36 months to deliver.
-Patience and willingness to use the points yourself often beats paying for an exit.
+Westgate is widely cited as one of the hardest timeshare programs to exit.
+Third-party "exit companies" aggressively target Westgate owners, often charging $4,000–$15,000 with no guarantee of result.
+Patience and willingness to use or rent the points often beats paying for an exit.

 Avoid these